-Citizens and Wildland Fire
+Citizens Fighting Fire

-The BLM will then coordinate with you regarding the safety of your family and neighbors; determine how your property might be protected; and ask you for information that will assist in firefighting efforts.
+If a wildland fire occurs near your property, the most helpful action you can take is contacting the BLM as soon as possible.
+The BLM will then coordinate with and advise you regarding the safety of your family and neighbors, determine how your property might best be protected, and ask you for information that will assist in firefighting efforts.